by Dr. Lawrence Wilson

 WHY IS FORGIVING SO IMPORTANT?

 1. Resentment kills.
 Holding on to anger and holding grudges wears out the adrenal glands and the thyroid gland.
-Eventually, it weakens the entire body and mind.
+Eventually, it weakens and can destroy the entire body and mind.

 3. Resentments often lead to severe frustration, hostility, neuroses and even psychoses.
 Neuroses are alterations in your perception of reality.
-Psychoses are actual breaks with reality in which a person makes up their own reality because this reality is not acceptable in some way.
+Psychoses are actual breaks with reality in which a person makes up their own reality because true perception of reality is not acceptable in some way.

 4. Unforgiven incidents and situations often give rise to nightmares, post-traumatic stress disorder or PTSD, anxiety attacks or panic attacks.

 These are called breakthrough disorders.
-Old angers and resentments can break through into waking consciousness when you least expect it.
+What occurs is that old grudges and resentments can break through into waking consciousness when you least expect it.

 Another breakthrough disorder that can occur is regressing.
 Under stress, a person who holds an old grudge or resentment suddenly begins to act like an immature, enraged and sometimes violent 10-year-old or even 2-year-old child.